-- Check that water in the pot or boiling water canner is at a simmer (about 180°F), and set the jars in the canning rack.
+- Check that the water in the pot or boiling water canner is at a simmer (about 180°F), then set the jars in the canning rack.
 (The jars must be covered by 1 to 2 inches of water.
 Add additional boiling water as necessary.)

-- Once processed, remove the jars with the jar lifter and set upright, 1 to 2 inches apart, on a dry towel.
-Do not retighten the bands; let cool at least 12 hours.
+- Once processed, remove the jars with the jar lifter and set them upright, 1 to 2 inches apart, on a dry towel.
+Do not retighten the bands; let the jars cool at least 12 hours.

 - After the jars have cooled, check for a seal by pressing the center of each lid.
 If the center is concave and does not flex, remove the band and try to lift off the lid with your fingertips (don’t pull too hard).
 If you can’t lift the lid, there is a good vacuum seal.
 If the lid pops off, your jar did not properly seal.
 Eat the jam within 2 months.